3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/instructor_notes/unit_03/react/react-intro-to-jsx.md

 *After this lesson, students will be able to:*

 - Understand what JSX is and why it is different than HTML.
-- Catch differences in syntax between HTML and JSX.
+- Identify differences in syntax between HTML and JSX.
 - Loop through arrays of data and apply it to JSX rendering.
 - Insert data from `props` to JSX